peadargrant/tools_for_sd/ca1/ca1_spec.md

 ## Task 1: GitLab setup (10%)

 You are required to set up a GitLab repository named exactly `tools_ca`.

 You must give `grantp` developer access to this repository immediately once set up.

 Modify README.md to the format shown in `README_example.md`.

+Clone the repository to your local device.

-Create a git tag named exactly `setup` when this step is complete.
+Create a git tag named exactly `setup` when this step is complete:

+	git tag -a setup -m "tagged setup"

+Push (including tags) using the command

+	git push --tags

 ## Task 2: Code import (10%)

-Clone the repository to your local device.

 Add and commit the code `filter_report.py` (and any other Python files) and sample input files `advertising.csv`.